ZeroX-DG/p5Generator/README.md

 You can check out p5-manager here: https://github.com/chiunhau/p5-manager

 ## How to use
-To open an changing libraries in an existed project
+To open an changing libraries in an existed project <br>
 ![](https://media.giphy.com/media/3o7aCQB06LlsLVwJO0/giphy.gif)

 <br>

-To generate a project
+To generate a project <br>
 ![](https://media.giphy.com/media/l378aNuFRQ9z6O0yk/giphy.gif)

 ## Contribution